rstms/txTrader/README.md

 Features
 --------
 - Cross-Platform securities trading API management engine
-- Encapsulates the interaction with the broker's API
 - Provides a trader's eye view of the interaction with the trading system API.
+- Decouples business logic from low-level implementation details of interaction with the broker's API
-- Manages connection and communication details of the order management / trade execution transaction.
+- Maintains internal data structures used to verify each step of the order management / trade execution transaction.
+- Supports fault-tolerance by maintaining a continuous connection with the API in the event of application failure.
-- Frees trading software from timing and architectural constraints imposed by the API implementation.
+- Frees trading software design from timing and architectural constraints imposed by the API implementation.
-- Built on the [twisted](https://twistedmatrix.com/trac/) python networking engine.
+- Built on the mature and reliable [twisted](https://twistedmatrix.com/trac/) python networking engine.

 Description